XinFinOrg/Docs-Kramaa/docs/Guide/how_to_setup.md

 There are two ways to access / login the platform.

-- Accessing it from the website www.kramaa.com and then clicking on the Login button will take you to login page
+- Accessing it from the website www.kramaa.com and then clicking on the Login button will take you to the login page.

 ![Summary](/assets/3.jpg)

-- The second way is accessing it directly by entering https://demo.kramaa.comin the URL address bar of your browser
+- The second way is accessing it directly by entering https://demo.kramaa.comin the URL address bar of your browser.

 ![Summary](/assets/4.jpg)